Robie House: Exterior

-Unlike similar houses, which had roofs supported by load-bearing walls, the Robie House's roofs are cantilevered outward from the house's core.
-The exterior walls are treated as curtain walls or non-structural screens.
+Unlike similar houses, whose roofs are supported from underneath by load-bearing walls, the Robie House's roofs are cantilevered outward from the house's core.
+The exterior walls are non-structural curtain walls.
 In addition, Wright wanted people to view the house primarily from its southwest corner, where 58th Street and Woodlawn Avenue intersect.
 In contrast to his contemporaries, who prioritized exterior design over interior design, Wright believed that the facade should be subordinate to the house's interior function.

 Because the site was flat and significantly longer on one side, Wright designed the house as a long, low building, similarly to other Prairie style buildings.
 As such, even though the house is three stories tall, the massing gives the impression of a single-story house with a small attic.
 The strong horizontal emphasis of the design was atypical of contemporary homes, which generally emphasized their vertical details.
 According to Wright, the low-to-the-ground design was intended to give the house a "more intimate relation with outdoor environment and far-reaching vistas".
-As it was not possible for Wright to add a garden, the house is instead decorated with urns and planters.
+To compensate for the lack of a garden, the house is decorated with urns and planters, which had limited amounts of vegetation by the 21st century.
+Long planters are placed on the terraces, while smaller Mayan-inspired fixtures decorate other parts of the building.
 The primary rooms on the second story are raised; this provided privacy, as it allowed views outward while preventing passersby from looking in.
 The house is set back from Woodlawn Avenue, but the main roof and one perimeter wall extend past the western elevation of the facade, reducing the visual effect of the setback.